UkiMiawz/data-communication/readme.md

 4. Mutual Exclusion using the guys with the funny name Mutual Exclusion a.k.a Ricart Agrawala

 Like Sun Zhu once said
-> This is a software project, nothing ever goes according to the plan
+> This is a software project, nothing ever goes according to plan